JABnat/Booki/README.md

  2) Understanding the connection between HTML and CSS
  3) Learning about importing (fonts, libraries, etc.)
  4) Devoloping the knowledge of creating simple animations via CSS (ex: enlarging the text of a link when hover the cursor over the text)
+ 5) Practicing detail orientation in order to follow the mock-up as closely as possible